neuhalje/build-ipxe/README.md

 TL;DR
 =====

-1. Edit `build-options.env` to configure e.g. the path to the embedded script
+1. Edit `.env` to configure e.g. the path to the embedded script
 2. (optionaly) Edit or copy the embedded script `config/from_http_server.ipxe`
 3. run `./build_ipxe.sh`